furstyferret-dev/bindicator/README.md

 **Colours aren't distinctive.**
 I'd recommend sticking with strong primary colours (green / blue / orange etc) instead of the paler equivalents.
 The brightness variable may help here, as would implementing the gamma correction function available from Adafruit.
 If you don't like them, they're easily corrected (8 bit RGB values).

+## Improvements
+Reducing the reliance on hot-glue would be a start.
+I wasn't aware of NeoPixel linear boards when I built this, which could be used to create some very interesting effects if mounted on the inside back wall of the model.

 ## Thanks
 * Darren Tabard [for the inspiration](https://twitter.com/tarbard/status/1002464120447397888?lang=en).